MUSA Cancún Underwater Art Museum: Tickets

 3. Glass-Bottom Boat Tour

-Prefer to stay dry?!
-Opt for a glass-bottom boat tour instead!
-This option lets you enjoy the underwater sculptures from the comfort of a boat, providing a clear view of the artwork without ever stepping into the water.
+Prefer to stay dry - opt for a glass-bottom boat tour instead.
+This option lets you view the underwater sculptures from the comfort of a boat, providing a clear view of the artwork without ever stepping into the water.

 4. Visitor Center at Plaza Kukulcán

-For a dry-land alternative, visit the MUSA Cancún Visitor Center which is located at the Plaza Kukulcán Mall.
-Here, you can explore 26 replica sculptures and one original piece in the sculpture garden.
-The centre also features a photo exhibition that showcases the history and creation of MUSA.
+For a dry-land alternative, visit the MUSA Cancún Visitor Center which is at the Plaza Kukulcán Mall.
+The center has 26 replica sculptures and one original piece in the sculpture garden.
+The center also features a photo exhibition that shows the history and creation of MUSA.

 Popular Attractions